 New strains of ransomware are able to attack data directly, inject various changes and encrypt or even delete data.
-To protect against these risks, we recommend doing backups so that you always have clean copies you can restore.
+To prevent these risks, we recommend creating a ransomware backup strategy and doing backups so that you always have clean copies you can restore.

 We also recommend using the 3-2-1 backup approach.
 Some families of ransomware are specifically targeting backup storage.
 Thus, having backups stored in two locations, rather than one, lowers the risk of losing your whole dataset.

 Usually, ransomware works by encrypting files with specific extensions.
 To add another layer of defense you can encrypt your cloud backup data to encode the contents of a backup set.
 This limits ransomware’s ability to identify the backup set as a target, which is a key step in enabling the ransomware to delete or encrypt the data.

 Retention policies establish how long backups should be kept, whether multiple versions of files should be retained and when to purge retained data.
 When you think about backups of critical data sets, it is obvious that you need to determine how long the data needs to be available to ensure a proper recovery.

 File versioning retention policies allow organizations to store multiple copies of files that they modify.
 In this way, they provide the ability to go back in time to a specific file revision to find the desired file to recover.
 In this way, you can revert to a version that was created before the ransomware attack.

 #4: Establish Lifecycle Policies

 Retention policies exist to determine which data needs to be available, and for how long.
 But, assuming you’re using a cloud backup solution, the amount of data you retain can grow to a point where it is no longer cost-effective to keep all of your backups in a storage tier designed (and priced) for high-speed, instantaneous access to backup sets.